sanjeevpr/sanjeevpr.github.io/about.md

 #### July 2022 – Present
 #### Role
 - Developed an MFA-backed login system that reduced fraud by 30%.
-- Helped build the savings and credit products from scratch.
+- Pivotal role in creating savings and credit products from inception.

 ---